furplag/dns-challenge/README.md

 * [x] enable to auto renew with certbot and systemd timer .

 > Note:
-> this scripts enables only to using with Cloudflare DNS, yet .
+> this scripts enables only to using with Cloudflare DNS, and Azure DNS yet .

 ## Why Cloudflare ?
 he gave me a useful free plan, that's all, and that's enough .